Daz Cameron: Houston Astros

 The Houston Astros selected Cameron at 37th overall; as the team with the largest draft spending pool, they were thought to have the best chance to sign him.
 Cameron signed with the Astros for a reported $4 million signing bonus.
-After signing, Cameron reported to the Rookie League GCL Astros.
+After signing, Cameron reported to the Rookie League Gulf Coast League Astros.
 After batting only .222 with six RBI in 21 games, he was reassigned to the Greeneville Astros of the Appalachian League where he improved, batting .272 with 11 RBI and a .721 OPS in 30 games.

 Cameron began the 2016 season with the Quad Cities River Bandits of the Single–A Midwest League.
 He struggled with Quad Cities, batting .143 in 21 games, and was reassigned to the Tri-City ValleyCats of the Low–A New York–Penn League.
 After playing in 19 games, in which he batted .278, Cameron broke his finger when he was hit by a pitch in July, ending his season.
 Cameron returned to Quad Cities for the start of the 2017 season.